Accessibility in the Cook Islands: Disabled & Wheelchair Access Guide© CookIslandsPocketGuide.com

 Accessibility at Shops, Cafes, Transport, etc.

 The facilities for disabled people in the Cook Islands are extremely limited.
-Pavements (footpaths/sidewalks) are mostly limited to Avarua where there are limited dips in the pavements, so assistance is needed for pretty much everywhere.
-There is the odd disabled parking spot in Avarua town centre.
+Pavements (footpaths/sidewalks) are mostly limited to Avarua, where there are limited dips in the pavements, so assistance is needed pretty much everywhere.
+There is an odd disabled parking spot in the Avarua town centre.

-When it comes to transport, there are no rental vehicles with wheelchair lifts nor does the local bus that runs around Rarotonga have wheelchair access.
-Transport provided on land, such as bus tours, are not wheelchair-friendly but guides are usually happy to assist wheelchair users and find a spot for fold-up wheelchairs on the bus.
+When it comes to transportation, there are no rental vehicles with wheelchair lifts, and the local bus that runs around Rarotonga does not have wheelchair access.
+Transport provided on land, such as bus tours, is not wheelchair-friendly, but guides are usually happy to assist wheelchair users and find a spot for fold-up wheelchairs on the bus.

 There are no rentals for all-terrain wheelchairs in Rarotonga and the Cook Islands.
-If you have one, it’s best to bring your own to make the most of one of the highlights, the country’s glorious beaches.
+If you have one, it’s best to bring your own to make the most of one of the country’s highlights: its glorious beaches.

 Accessibility in the Cook Islands: Disabled & Wheelchair Access Guide© CookIslandsPocketGuide.com

-Needless to say, the majority of Rarotonga and the Cook Islands’ highlights are water activities, but there are few experiences wheelchair users can enjoy.
-Tour guides are usually happy to assist wheelchair users, but it is usually best if you have someone who knows you well on holiday with you to also assist.
+Needless to say, the majority of Rarotonga and the Cook Islands’ highlights are water activities, but there are a few experiences wheelchair users can enjoy.
+Tour guides are usually happy to assist wheelchair users, but it is often best to have someone who knows you well on holiday with you also to provide assistance.

 2. Meander Through the Punanga Nui Market